QuantEcon/lecture-python-intro/lectures/supply_demand_multiple_goods.md

         -  \frac{1}{2} c^\top J c
 $$

-In this formulation, $\mu$ is a parameter that describes how the planner weights interests of outside suppliers and our representative consumer.
+In this formulation, $\mu$ is a parameter that describes how the planner weighs interests of outside suppliers and our representative consumer.

 The first-order condition with respect to $c$ is